SMarquis85/C2-Porfolio/README.md

 ## Final Work Review

-**"Keep the coding clean."** This action has applied to both HTML and CSS with the help of Patrick Lake(Tutor), Google and W3Schools.
+**"Keep the coding clean."** This action has been applied to both HTML and CSS with the help of Patrick Lake(Tutor), Google and W3Schools.
 Looks cleaner, organised and easier to read.

 > **(Challenge 2; CARL-VIRT-FSF-PT-04-2023, README.md 2023)**